EternityForest/THUNDERWARS/README.md

 * What needs to be cleaned, reset, logged, repacked, or uploaded?
 * Have you madetime to rest, review, and debrief?

+## Task Closure: The Changing WINDs

+These four steps can be used any time you switch tasks, to avoid losing critical information, and prevent the previous task from distracting your mind.

+Say them in order.
+Write them only when needed.
+The goal is clarity, not documentation.
+Unlike almost all practices in this system, the WIND process is explicitly meant to be done from memory if possible.

+### W — Where was I?

+Identify exactly where you left off and where you will pick back up.
+One sentence: “Next step is to attach the adapter cable.”

+### I — Interruption Check

+Recall what you were doing or planning before starting this task.

+This prevents losing the previous thread and builds the habit of recovery from interruptions.

+### N — Notes of Wisdom

+State one thing you learned or one insight you gained.

+### D — Direction of Travel

+Decide what’s next outside this project once you stand up.

+This restores momentum for the rest of the day.

 ## DEBRIEF REPORT

 (For reviewing missions, projects, and major events — victories or defeats)